 Difference between A - and B grade

 Royal Copenhagen has during many years made standards for the quality that are attached to or identified with Royal Copenhagen.
 There are some specific requirements for the products that are sold by Royal Copenhagen.
 It might be technical demands, or it might be visual demands.
 The differences between A - and B grade are often small deviations in the visual apperance of the porcelain.
 The flaws that are accepted in B-grade will e.g. never have something to do with utility properties.
 A typical B-grade flaw could be a small spot - black, brown, and blue- on the front side of a dish.
 On the back side more small spots are allowed.
 It might also be some limited warping or small deviation, that is recognizable - but does not influence e.g., that a dish is standing firmly on the table.
 The often not recognizable flaws, which might result in a B-grade item, typically come from the manual production process and thus a natural part of the porcelain production.
-B-grade is indicated on the porcelain as a scratch in the glaze, over the three wavelines in the back stamp – which can be seen here, as an example:
+B-grade is indicated on the porcelain as a scratch in the glaze, over the three wavelines in the back stamp - which can be seen here as an example:

-Please contact customer service for a copy.
+Please contact customer service to receive a copy of Declaration of Compliance.

 Christmas plates can be used as normal dishes

 People frequently contact us because they are worried if they can use Christmas Plates to eat from.
 The Christmas Plates are originally produced as a decorative object for collectors.
 But it has also been the intention, that they could be used as normal dishes.
 In japan, e.g., it is quite normal to use the Christmas Plates for eating purposes.
 The materials - body, glaze and colour - that are used for producing Christmas Plates are precisely the same as those that are used for producing the normal dinnerware, e.g. Blue Fluted Plain, Blue Fluted Mega, etc. We have through the years complied to - and still do - the authorities demand for food contact materials.
-Especially underglaze decorated items like Christmas Plates, Blue Fluted, etc. are completely resistant towards all external materials influences - that is dishwashing, food contact etc. Danish Veterinary and Food Administration regularly visit Royal Copenhagen for control.
+Especially underglaze decorated items like Christmas Plates, Blue Fluted, etc. are completely resistant towards all external materials influences - that is dishwashing, food contact etc.

 Faience is fired the first time at approximately 1160 - 1200°C, which gives the faience its final shape and strength.
 Second firing, the glaze fire, is approximately 100°C lower than the first fire, and typically the items are placed in special racks.
 The faience body is porous and a little water-absorbing.
 After some time in use, the faience might develop crazing in the glaze layer.
 By absorbsion of water in the porous body, the body expands a little and the glaze layer cracks.
 This is a normal faience phenomenon, and the cracks will develop unrelated to the way, the faience have been treated – meaning that dishwashing, hot or cold storage, humidity, use, etc., has no special influence on the development of cracks.
 The daily utility will not be affected by crazing, and the faience will not lose its strength.
 The combination of a porous body and a not totally tight glaze layer can mean some periodical discoloration under the glaze.
 The areas, where the faience has been hanging during the glazefire, will typically leave some unglazed areas, where some humidity can penetrate and make discolorations.
 If it is water, that is absorbed, the discoloration will disappear again.
 If it is some kind of grease, a more permanent discoloration can be the result.
 Typically, this might happen with a butter jar.
 The faience glaze is lead containing, and this was originally necessary due to the low second firing temperature.
 The lead glaze gives the faience its special look and materiality.
 The lead itself is a part of a practically insoluble compound, which is used in the glaze.
 When the faience was produced, the raw glaze was tested for lead solubility (because of the employees) and the fired product was tested as well (because of the consumers).
 We have all the years complied with the requirements of the authorities.
 It is perfectly safe to use as well new as old faience to eat from every day.
 Throughout the years, the best know faience dinnerware has been Blue Line, Tranquebar, Ursula, For All Seasons, and many others.